Here they are…. vegan lemon bars!

 I said I was going to make healthy lemon bars this summer and I finally did it!
 Vegan and naturally sweet!

 2 years ago I gave Ina Garten’s lemon bar recipe a natural makeover.
 I thought I had conquered the world of traditional desserts because they were a perfect replica.
-To be more specific, my husband couldn’t tell the difference and everyone I tested them out on adored them.
+To be more specific, my husband couldn’t tell the difference and everyone I tested them on adored them.
 A real feat because her lemon bar recipe is the best, right?

 Now a couple of years later, with a little more knowledge and experience, I wasn’t going to stop there.
 I was going to make lemon bars without a pound of butter, sugar or eggs!
 So without the traditional ingredients, these healthy lemon squares are better for you.
 They still have that famous shortbread base and thick lemon filling.
 And contain that divine sweet to tart ratio flavor that is found in Ina Garten’s recipe.